 Welcome to the DPT-Tampa orientation website.
 The purpose of this site is to prepare you for the exciting journey in becoming a DPT.
-Please pay attention to the Orientation Document links along the left column of this website - they link to important documents such as our 4-year calendar, preparation checklist, local hotels, our orientation schedule, and much more!
+Please pay attention to the links along the side of this website- they link to important documents such as our 4-year calendar, preparation checklist, local hotels, our orientation schedule, and much more!

 This website is filled with important information.
 Pay attention to these upcoming dates:

-The 2-day orientation is critical because it will help you get “up and running” for the first day of classes on May 22 (which begin online).
-During orientation, you will be greeted by the Dean of the College of Health Care Sciences, meet the Program Director, Faculty, Staff, representatives from the Student Physical Therapy Association (SPTA) students as well as graduates from the Class of 2017.
+The 2-day orientation is critical because it will help you get “up and running” for the first day of classes on May 21 (which begin online).
+During orientation, you will be greeted by a Dean from the College of Health Care Sciences, meet the Program Director, Faculty, Staff, representatives from the Student Physical Therapy Association (SPTA) students as well as 2018 DPT graduates.

-The DPT-Tampa Program is considered a gold-standard in hybrid instruction and is known for being both student and value centered.
+The DPT-Tampa Program is considered a gold-standard in hybrid instruction and is known for being both student and value-centered.
 Our curriculum is designed with working students in mind, using active learning strategies to not only enhance learning but also improve retention of learning.
-Our ultimate pass rates on the national licensing exam has been 100% for our first two classes, with a first-time pass rate of 92%.
-Our faculty have a wealth of experience in PT practice and teaching, in fact 8 of the 9 faculty continue to practice physical therapy.
+Our ultimate pass rates on the national licensing exam has been 100% for our first two classes, with an average first-time pass rate of 93%.
+Our faculty have a wealth of experience in PT practice and teaching, in fact, 9 of the 10 faculty continue to practice physical therapy.

-After reviewing this web page, please contact me if you have any unanswered questions.
+After reviewing this web page, please contact myself or Fritzy Gaspard if you have any unanswered questions.